Eosinophilic gastroenteritis: Management

-Corticosteroids are the mainstay of therapy with a 90% response rate in some studies.
-Appropriate duration of steroid treatment is unknown and relapse often necessitates long term treatment.
+Corticosteroids are the mainstay of therapy, with a 90% response rate in some studies.
+Appropriate duration of steroid treatment is unknown, and relapse often necessitates long-term treatment.
 Various steroid sparing agents e.g. sodium cromoglycate (a stabilizer of mast cell membranes), ketotifen (an antihistamine), and montelukast (a selective, competitive leukotriene receptor antagonist) have been proposed, centering on an allergic hypothesis, with mixed results.
 Oral budesonide (an oral steroid) can be useful in treatment, as well.
 An elimination diet may be successful if a limited number of food allergies are identified.
 An elemental diet may also be successful in the treatment of children.

 In a randomized clinical trial, lirentelimab was found to improve eosinophil counts and symptoms in individuals with eosinophilic gastritis and duodenitis.

 Epidemiology

-Epidemiology may differ between studies, as number of cases are small, with approximately 300 EG cases reported in published literature.
+Epidemiology may differ between studies, as the number of cases is small, with approximately 300 EG cases reported in published literature.

 EG can present at any age and across all races, with a slightly higher incidence in males.
-Earlier studies showed higher incidence in the third to fifth decades of life.
+Earlier studies showed a higher incidence in the third to fifth decades of life.